exploitspraise/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 11 for counting number of directories script 12 for 10 newest files in current dir script 13 for uniq file
+script 11 for counting number of directories script 12 for 10 newest files in current dir script 13 for uniq file script 14 for Displaying lines containing the pattern “root” from the file /etc/passwd